JChenJChen/practice/codeSignal/codeSignal_bash_shell_scripting.md

     - `-ge`: Greater than or equal to
     - `-le`: Less than or equal to
 - For each comparison (-eq, -ne, -gt, -lt, -ge, -le), the result is checked, and the exit status is printed using echo $?.
+- echo $? prints:
-- echo $? prints 0 for true and 1 for false.
+  -  0 for true
+  -  1 for false

 ```sh
 #!/bin/bash